JackAnati/Data-Governance/README.md

 **Bottom line:** Data is an asset and for its value to be leveraged, it must be governed.
 This may be one of the most important motivations for good data governance.

+              Data Analytics
+**Basics steps in data analysis**
+1. Data mining - identifying and extracting relevant data from data sources.
+2. Data cleansing - sizable effort including removing errors and duplicate data in preparatio for analysis
+3. Statistical analysis - using statistical methods and artificial intelligenxe  to iterpret result and developinsights
+4. Data presentation - Communicating results using a variety of tecchniques including visualization and data-storytelling.

+Data analytics has four primary types.
+Figure 9 illustrates the relative complexity and value of each type.

+1. Descriptive: **what happen?**  Existing data sets of historical data are accessed, and analysis is performed to determine what the data tells stakeholders about the performance of a key performance indicator (KPI) or other business objectives.
+It is insight on past performance.
+2. Diagnostic: **why did it happen?** As the term suggests, this analysis tries to glean from the data the answer to why something happened.
+It takes descriptive analysis and looks at the cause.
+3. Predictive: **what may happen?** In this approach, the analyst uses techniques to determine what may occur in the future.
+It applies tools and techniques to historical data and trends to predict the likelihood of certain outcomes.
+4. Prescriptive: **what shoul we do?** This analysis focuses on what action should be taken.
+In combination with predictive analytics, prescriptive techniques provide estimates of the probabilities of a variety of future outcomes.

+Data analytics involves the use of a variety of software tools depending on the needs, complexities, and skills of the analyst.
+Beyond your favorite spreadsheet program, which can deliver a lot of capabilities, data analysts use products such as R, Python, Tableau, Power BI, QlikView, and others.

+             Data management
+Data management is not the same as data governance!
+But they work closely together to deliver results in the use of enterprise data.
+Data governance concerns itself with, for example, defining the roles, policies, controls, and processes for increasing the quality and value of organizational data.

+Data management is the implementation of data governance.
+Without data management, data governance is just wishful thinking.
+To get value from data, there must be execution.

+               Governing Data
+Governing data means that some level of control exists to support a related policy.
+For example, an organization may decide that to reduce risk, there needs to be a policy that requires data to be backed up every day.
+The control would be the documentation of the process and enforcement of that policy.
+If, in the review of policy adherence, data wasn’t getting backed up, then you’d quickly know that governance, for whatever reason, was not working.

+**The success of governing data can be reduced to three essential factors:**

+- **People:**  While recognizing that data is increasingly created and used exclusively by machines without human intervention, handling and benefiting from data is still a highly people-centric exercise.
+Even in a machine-centric context, it’s people who are most often defining, designing, and maintaining data use.
+In governing data, people are the subject matter experts, they are responsible for quality, and they oversee and manage all related processes and responsibilities.
+- **Policies:**  A data policy contains a set of adopted rules by an organization that apply to the handling of data in specific conditions and for particular desired outcomes.
+These policies apply in areas such as quality, privacy, retention, and security.
+The number of policies is typically a reflection of the size of the organization, the industry, and the degree to which data is considered a high-priority asset.
+As you can imagine, the healthcare and financial industries, for example, which manage high volumes of sensitive data, have a significant number of data policies in support of their data governance programs.
+ - **Metrics:**  It’s largely true, what gets measured gets managed.
+In developing policies in support of data governance, you have to consider how each is measured.
+For example, if a policy states that there shouldn’t be more than five risk events per month such as a regulatory requirement being out of compliance, then, assuming the metric is high to begin with, it should decrease over time.
+If it doesn’t decrease or it does and then fluctuates widely, there’s an issue with the relevant data management procedures.
+Metrics must be in support of both technical and business needs.

+# Chapter 4
+# Transforming Through Data